mywristbands/puptinder/README.md

 # PupTinder
 This iOS app helps dog owners find “playdates” for their dogs.
-It operates in a similar way to Tinder, where you make a profile and then work your way through a list of other users' pictures, accepting or rejecting them based on their picture and profile (except in this case, the picture and profile are for the dog!).
-If someone who you accept also accepts you back, they will show up in your list of matches.
+It operates in a similar way to Tinder, where you make a profile and then work your way through a list of other users, accepting or rejecting them based on their picture and profile (except in this case, the picture and profile are for the dog!).
+If a dog who you accept also accepts you back, they will show up in your list of matches.
 Then you will have the option to start a conversation with them via in-app messaging, and plan a time and place to meet up!

 The rest of this README contains word-for-word what we submitted for the original assignment.